nickbalestra/nickbalestra.github.io/_posts/2015-08-08-for-loops-the-bad-the-good-the-ugly.markdown

 })
 {% endhighlight %}

-When I said that "There are 2+1 ways to do for* loops in javaScript" I was referring to forEach().
-This higher-order-function-way of looping is available on almost any js environment as a native Array method (and it comes together with some awesome bros like reduce()).
+When I said that "there are 2+1 ways to do for* loops in javaScript" I was referring to forEach().
+This higher-order-function-way of looping is available on almost any js environment as a native Array method (and it comes together with some awesome bros like map() and reduce()).

 Why is it The Good?
 First it relieves us from The Bad's pains, Second it brings moar awesomeness to the table.

-The lexical scoping work to our advantage when looping using higher order functions.
+When looping using higher order functions the lexical scope work to our advantage .
 Because the inner function lives inside the environment of the outer one, it can access its closure scope.
 The bodies of such inner functions can then access the variables around them.
 They can play a role similar to the {} blocks used in regular loops and conditional statements, with an important difference: variables declared inside inner functions do not end up in the environment of the outer function.
 And that is usually a good thing.

 For those reasons you will never be trapped by the infamous async loop nightmare, aka: